Picture: Adrian Sherratt

 More books from Raynor Winn:

-Raynor returned to these transformative themes with her next book The Wild Silence, when the couple realise the comforts of having a bed to sleep in again is not the real answer.
+Raynor returned to these themes with her next book The Wild Silence, when the couple realise the comforts of having a bed to sleep in again is not the real answer.
 Instead, they push themselves on a trek through the southern highlands of Iceland, in midwinter and once again Moth’s strength returns.
 Published in September 2020, it was a Sunday Times bestseller.
 Her third book, Landlines, published in 2022, describes Raynor’s 1,000-mile journey with Moth along the 200-mile Cape Wrath Trail in northwest Scotland.

 Landlines book cover by Raynor WinnThe Guardian called Landlines “another heartwarming odyssey, this time on one of the wildest walks in Britain” and The Telegraph described it as “an inspirational story of love and endurance; of trails offering links to ancient times.
 But it’s clear-eyed, too, on the future we’re shaping”.